PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 ------------------------

 Each of the projects we compare here has its own strengths and weaknesses.
-We do not aim for a completely exhaustive discussion, but instead try to focus on the following aspects: *scale*, *solution quality*, *project activity*, *ease of use*, and *ease of modification*.
+We do not aim for a completely exhaustive discussion, but instead focus on the following aspects: *scale*, *solution quality*, *project activity*, *ease of use*, and *ease of modification*.
 The following table provides a balanced overview of each project.
 We discuss our reasoning further below.